 For example, in Pure Krav Maga you train to block a knife and counter attack with a punch to the face.
 If an instructor is demonstrating a continuous attack with a knife, and a defender is not simultaneously blocking and counter attacking, he is not being able to stop the attacker’s train of thought and prevent the continuous attack.

 Just marking a counter attack while the training partner is ignoring it and continue with his combination does not prove a thing.
-To prove that it works you need to increase the force of the counter strike to the point that it breaks the training partner’s train of thought and ceases to continue with the combination.
+To prove that it works you need to increase the force of the counter strike to the point that it breaks the training partner’s train of thought and he ceases to continue with his planned follow up combination.

 I do not believe anyone can defend the third attack better than he can defend the 1st, since the element of surprise is lost.
 Perhaps the attacker gets tired, but a good attacker will continue and will follow you to any direction you go.